shbxio/CAP/README.md

 Thank you for visiting and supporting this project.
 Together, we can make a significant impact on our planet's future.
 Let's create something great together!

 ![cap](https://github.com/shbxio/CAP/assets/43991954/3f04ccd0-961c-43c4-a179-81643fe141be)

+**Explore Our Power BI Report**
+We have provided a link to our Power BI report so that users can click the link to access the report externally.
+Although the embedded demo is not directly visible on the GitHub Readme, this approach still allows users to access our [Power BI report](https://app.powerbi.com/view?r=eyJrIjoiYzlkNjQ2NmYtNmY3ZS00NjE3LTkwNzEtNzMyNmRjNmJlYjM4IiwidCI6ImFlNDg5ZThjLWVjYjktNDdlMi1hNGRlLWIxOWNlYzhkZGViNiIsImMiOjl9) with a single click.